Journalism - Bachelor of Communication Studies

 All program students must successfully complete a field placement component to their Program of Study.

 The program will assist students in finding field placement opportunities; however, students are ultimately responsible for securing their own work placements, and all placements must be approved by the program.
-Students must comply with Policy C2060 Workplace Integrated Learning regarding their field placement.
+Students must comply with the Workplace Integrated Learning Policy regarding their field placement.

 Junior- and Senior-Level Courses